How to Properly Water Your Lawn

 Make it Part of Your Morning Routine

-Water grass in the early morning when the air is cooler and the winds are low.
-This enables the water to penetrate deeply into the soil and grass root system.
-Watering during the hottest parts of the day leads to losses of up to 30% due to evaporation.
-Think of that as 30% more water bill with nothing to show for it.
+The best time to water your lawn, especially in hot weather, is early in the morning when the air is cooler and the winds are low.
+This allows the water to penetrate deeply into the soil and grass root system with minimal evaporation.
+On the flip side, watering during the hottest parts of the day can lead to evaporation losses of up to 30%.

 “I Thought it Was Best to Water in the Evening.”